patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 import { InterceptTokenService } from './intercept-token.service';
 ```

-* Next, add the following to the providers array:
+#### Step 2: Add the "InterceptTokenService" to the "providers" array.

 ```ts
 {